ryanweitz22/aj-transportation/PROJECT_CONTEXT.md

 47. **PayFast pre-auth (today bookings):** Uses `payment_type=authorize` in the PayFast request.
 On admin accept, a capture call is made to PayFast API using the `pf_payment_id` stored in the `Payment` record.
 On admin reject, a void/cancel call is made.
 If PayFast does not support pre-auth on the merchant's plan, fallback is Option 3: admin accepts first, THEN user pays.
 48. **PayFast ITN (webhook) verification:** Must verify the MD5 signature AND call back PayFast's `validate` endpoint to confirm the ITN is genuine before updating any booking/payment status.
 49. **`Payment.java`** stores `payfastPaymentId` (PayFast's internal ID for capture/void), `payfastToken` (for pre-auth capture), and `paymentType` (`PAYFAST` or `CASH`).
 Column `ozow_reference` was renamed to `payfast_payment_id` in the DB via SQL migration before Phase 9 began.
-50. **Admin cash booking** — only accessible via `/admin/calendar-client` (the "Book for Client" page).
-The cash payment option is NOT available to regular users at any URL. `SecurityConfig` must restrict `/admin/calendar-client/**` to ADMIN role only.
+50. **Admin cash booking** — created via `/admin/trips/new` (Create Trip Slot form).
+Admin enters client name + notes.
+Trip saves with status BOOKED immediately (slot is taken, shows red on user calendar).
+Booking record created with paymentStatus=CASH.
+NOT accessible to regular users. `SecurityConfig` must restrict `/admin/trips/new` to ADMIN role only.
 51. **Email is sent by `EmailService.java`** (new in Phase 9) — uses existing Spring Mail config.
 Sends: (a) confirmation to user on CONFIRMED+PAID, (b) notification to admin on auto-confirmed future-day bookings, (c) confirmation to client on admin cash booking.
 52. **`/payment/notify` must use `@Transactional`** — it updates both Booking and Trip status.
 Same rules apply as all other booking/trip updates: do both in same transaction using `TripRepository` directly, no nested service calls.
 53. **pom.xml — NO changes needed for Phase 9.** PayFast uses plain HTTP via `RestTemplate` (already declared in `WebConfig.java`) + MD5 hashing via `java.security.MessageDigest` (built into Java).
 No new dependencies.